mycognosist/ctf-walkthroughs/_posts/2017-09-10-nine-month-reflection.md

 And so here I am, nine months after picking up my first Python book.
 I’ve recently learned to write simple unit tests, I submitted my first application for a developer position and I just wrote my first Python module in Rust.
 It has been a challenging time full of ups and downs but I can say for certain that I’m doing it, and that I love it!
 I’ve become a programmer, not through thinking about being a programmer, or wishing I was a programmer, but by programming – each and every day.
 As Alan Watts once said (and I’m paraphrasing): Don’t aspire to be a writer, be a writer.
 If you’re writing...you’re a writer!
 The road to mastery is paved with practice.
 Keep working at it, be kind to yourself and you’re sure to find fulfillment and the realisation of your dreams!

 I hope you enjoyed this reflection piece and that you gained something positive from it.
-Please feel free to reach out to me on Twitter (@mycognosist) or via email (gnomad@cryptolab.net) if you have any feedback, questions, or if you just want to say hi.
+Please feel free to reach out to me on [Twitter](https://www.twitter.com/mycognosist) or via email (gnomad@cryptolab.net) if you have any feedback, questions, or if you just want to say hi.
 I’ll be focusing on producing more content in the coming months and can’t wait to continue the journey!